 The catalogue can be accessed in a number of different ways.
 The simplest is from a web interface ( http://www.atnf.csiro.au/research/pulsar/psrcat ) allowing listing of the most commonly used pulsar parameters, their uncertainties and reference information.
 Several options for tabular output format are provided.
-Currently, a total of 67 predefined parameters are available, with a further 105 in "Expert" mode: see the parameter list in Appendix A of this help file.
-A facility is provided for plotting of parameter distributions, either as two-dimensional plots or as histograms.
+Currently, a total of 69 predefined parameters are available, with a further 105 in "Expert" mode: see the parameter list in Appendix A of this help file.
+A facility is provided for plotting of parameter distributions as two-dimensional plots.
 Zoom facilities and interactive identication of plotted points are provided.
 Custom parameters can be defined by combining parameters in expressions using mathematical operators and functions and these can be either listed or plotted.
 Finally, the sample of pulsars listed or plotted can be limited by logical conditions on parameters, pulsar name (including wild-card names) or distance from a nominated position.
 These facilities are described in more detail below and links are provided within the web interface to relevant documentation.

 After creating a table or plot, accessing the help pages or reference list, use your browser Back funtion to return to the main catalogue page.

-For professional astronomers, a more detailed web interface is available allowing access to parameters of specialist interest and use of custom databases which may be either merged with or used in place of the public database.
+For professional astronomers, a more detailed "Expert" web interface is available allowing access to an additional 98 parameters of specialist interest.
 The catalogue can also be accessed using a command-line interface on unix or linux systems.
 A tar file containing the database and source files for the command-line program is available using the web interface "Download" link.

 The purpose of this documentation is to provide a description of all the features available.
 A more basic tutorial is available to guide the user through the web interface (http://www.atnf.csiro.au/research/pulsar/psrcat/Tutorial/intro.html).
 We encourage you to send us as much feedback (both positive and negative) as possible about the catalogue, interfaces and documentation.